 This curving tunnel connects the military and civilian sections of the complex.
 It's blocked off, unsafe for visitors.

 Clouds largely covered Nagasaki, and radar-guided bombing was in its infancy.
 The mission commander was anxious to drop the bomb, as the alternative would involve an emergency landing with an armed nuclear bomb as the plane was running out of fuel.
 The clouds parted briefly, allowing the bombardier to identify a landmark north of the harbor.

 The result was that the bomb was dropped 3.4 kilometers to the north of the planned point, up the largest valley running north from the harbor.
 The harbor and city center, and this bunker complex, were much farther from the fireball, shock wave, and radiation pulse.

 Some pipes, electrical conduits, and wires remain.

 Also, Nagasaki's rugged terrain shielded much of the city's area from the direct effects of the bomb.
-This complex was on one side of Mount Tamazono-san, the ridge dividing the northeast valley where it was located from the north valley, where the bomb was dropped.
+This complex was on one side of Mount Tamazono-san.
+That ridge divides the northeast valley, where this bunker is located, from the north valley, where the bomb was dropped.

 Here I have gone through most of what you can visit within the bunker, and come out the left-most of the three doors into the military section.

-The officials and workers who were in this bunker when the bomb detonated initially had no idea of its effects.
+The officials and workers who were in this bunker when the bomb detonated had no idea of its effects at first.
 They thought that destruction was minimal and that there were few, if any deaths.